The Duke of Edinburgh Award Scheme at Sydenham School

 ||One section for 12 months and the other section for 6 months

 ||Plan, prepare for and undertake 2, four day, three night expeditions

 ||Undertake a shared activity in a residential setting away from home for 5 days and 4 nights.

-Participants who do not have the Silver Award must undertake a further 6 months in either the service or the longer of the skills or physical recreation sections.
+Participants who do not have the Silver Award must undertake a further 6 months in either the volunteering or the longer of the skills or physical sections.